In this Motley Fool vs. Morningstar Review, we compare two popular premium investment services to help you decide which is better.

 Probability Simulator

-See the probability that a portfolio would have made money while holding a given number of stocks based on the historical performance of random Motley Fool stock picks, using equal weighting.
+See the probability that a portfolio would have made money while holding a given number of stocks based on the historical performance of random Motley Fool stock recommendations, using equal weighting.

 Indicators